linonetwo/ruff-babel-starter-kit/README.md

 1kb code will trans to approximately 400kb, mostly polyfill and **bluebird**.
 But this is worthwhile since you are happy writing ES6+ and using way more powerful Promise.

-If you are not using bluebird features, you can safely remove it from package.json:
+But js size larger than 1M is currently not supported by ruff1.6.
+So if you are not using bluebird features, you can safely remove it from package.json:

 ```json
 {